Elasticity Detection: A Building Block for Internet Congestion Control

 \fi

 Eq.~\eqref{eq:elasticity} compares the magnitude of the FFT at frequency $f_{p}$ to the peak magnitude in the range from just above $f_{p}$ to just below $2f_{p}$.
-In \Fig{fft}, $\eta$ for elastic traffic is 10, whereas for inelastic traffic it is close to 1.

-In practice, the cross traffic is less likely to be either only elastic or only inelastic, but will be a mix. \Fig{elasticity:cdf} shows elasticity of the cross traffic when we vary the percentage of bytes belonging to elastic flows in the cross traffic.
-Based on this data, we propose a hard-decision rule: if $\eta \leq 2$, then the cross traffic is considered inelastic; otherwise, it is elastic.
+If $\eta$ is less than a threshold $\eta_{thresh} (\geq 1$), then the cross traffic is deemed inelastic; otherwise, it is elastic.